Self-Portrait (Simon Vouet)

 Self-Portrait is an oil-on-canvas painting by the French artist Simon Vouet, painted c.
-1626–1627 during his stay in Rome as a protégé of Pope Urban VIII and cardinal del Monte, before Louis XIII recalled him to France in 1627.
+1626–1627 during his stay in Rome as a protégé of Pope Urban VIII and Cardinal Francesco Maria del Monte, before Louis XIII recalled him to France in 1627.
 It may have been produced as a marriage gift to his new wife Virginia Vezzi, whom Vouet married in 1626, the same year as he began the self-portrait.
 It is now in the Musée des Beaux-Arts de Lyon.